Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 > Most of developers were wondering about what is the difference between the Method and Function, both Methods and Functions are the same.
 Here in my article, I will use Method instead of functions.
 However, there is one difference in Methods and Functions, In OOP Languages like `C#, Java` etc. We use the term Method while the non-OOP programming like `C` etc. we use the term Function.

 **What is the use of Methods?**
 Another real-time example let’s take our mobile phone, we can say as we have Mobile phone and store many Songs in it.
 However, we always like to listen to the selected songs.
 It will be boring and hard for us to select our favorite song every time and play it.

 Instead of doing the same work repeatedly, we use the playlist.
 In playlist, we can add all-favorite songs of ours.
 Just click on the playlist of our collections and listen to the music.
 This will make our work easier and we don’t need to do the same thing again and again.
 Methods are used like a playlist where we can write all our repeated code in one Method and just call the method wherever we needed.
-Here we can see more details about the Method.

 In a house, there might be one big room or multiple rooms but each room will have different facilities, similarly in a class we can write one or multiple Methods.
 In a house, there might be two or three Bedrooms.
 Here the room name is Bedroom, but each bedroom can be different by size, color etc. This means same Rooms with different type.
 Similarly, in a class we can create more than one method with the same name but different parameter.
 In OOP it’s called as **Polymorphism** we can see details about Polymorphism later on in this article.

 *Syntax for the Functions*